 Shri Dhanwantry Ayurvedic College is proud of being located in Chandigarh, one of the most famous and modern cities of India, situated in the foot hills of Shivaliks, Gateway to Himachal Pradesh and having privilege of being the Capital of Punjab and Haryana.

 The College is recognized by Central Council of Indian Medicine (CCIM), New Delhi and affiliated to the Shri Krishna Ayush University, Kurukshetra, for B.A.M.S.
-(Ayurvedacharya) Course.
+(Ayurvedacharya) & MD Courses.

 SHRI DHANWANTRY EDUCATIONAL SOCIETY (Regd.)